 If you have renamed the dataLayer, you need to add the

 data-layer-name attribute to the Cookiebot script tag, with the new dataLayer name as its value.

 For tags that support built-in consent checks, like Google Ads Conversion Tracking and Remarketing, Floodlight, Google Analytics and Conversion Linker, we recommend using Google Consent Mode, which can be activated by inserting the following snippet before the Google Tag Manager script in your header:

 Furthermore, if you have renamed the dataLayer, ensure that you replace

 window.dataLayer with the actual name of the dataLayer.

 = window.gtmDataLayer || ;

-For all other cookie-setting tags in Google Tag Manager, implement a trigger for each of the three categories.
+For all other cookie-setting tags in Google Tag Manager, implement Additional Consent Checks as described in our GTM deployment guide.